 This politics glossary contains terms and concepts relevant to Australian government, parties, elections and political processes.
 This page contains words from ‘E’ to ‘K’.
 This glossary is written and maintained by lawgovpol.com authors:

-An election is the process where eligible citizens cast votes to select political representatives.
+An election is a process where eligible citizens cast votes to select political representatives.

 An electoral commission is an organisation responsible for organising and conducting elections.
 The roles of an electoral commission include registering voters and parties, managing and reviewing electoral boundaries, training election staff and overseeing elections.
 Australian Federal and State electoral commissions are government-funded but independent of governments.